-Thanks to a few cosmetic updates over the years—and a recent neighborhood revitalization—the Fishers’ home could fetch around $285,000 in today’s market.
+Thanks to a few cosmetic updates over the years and a recent neighborhood revitalization, the Fishers’ home could fetch about $285,000 in today’s market.
 With just $185,000 outstanding on their mortgage balance, that gives them $100,000 in equity!

 What’s the Right Move?